Oscar Naasei

-Oscar Naasei Oppong (born 24 February 2005) is a Ghanaian professional footballer who plays as a centre-back for Spanish club Granada CF.
+Oscar Naasei Oppong (born 24 February 2005) is a Ghanaian professional footballer who plays as a centre-back for Spanish club Real Madrid Castilla and the Ghana national team.

-Career
+Club career

+Granada

-Born in Accra, Oppong played for local side Emmanuel City Football Academy before joining Granada CF in August 2023.
+Born in Accra, Naasei played for local side Emmanuel City Football Academy before joining Granada CF in August 2023.
 Initially a member of the Juvenil squad, he featured with the C-team in Tercera Andaluza before making his debut with the reserves on 17 March 2024, starting in a 4–3 Primera Federación away loss to UD Melilla.

-On 11 July 2024, Oppong renewed his contract with the Andalusians.
+On 11 July 2024, Naasei renewed his contract with the Andalusians.
 After impressing during the pre-season, he made his first team debut on 27 October, starting in a 2–1 Segunda División home loss to Levante UD.

+Naasei scored his first professional goal on 4 October 2025, netting Granada's fifth in a 5–2 home win over Real Sociedad B.

+Real Madrid

+On 27 August 2026, Granada announced Naasei's transfer to Real Madrid, and he was initially assigned to the B-team in Primera Federación.

+International career

+On 6 May 2026, Naasei was called up to the Ghana national team for a friendly against Mexico.
+He made his full international debut sixteen days later, starting in the 2–0 loss at the Estadio Azteca, but was left out of the squad for the 2026 FIFA World Cup.